-Biorepository & Patient Registry
+Biorepository & Patient Research Registries

 Accelerating Precision Medicine

 Our ability to translate dramatic advances in our understanding of the molecular pathology of digestive diseases into clinical care has been slowed or blocked by a lack of high-quality, clinically annotated patient samples.
-To address this deficit in critical research knowledge, the Division and Dr. William Grady, Professor of Medicine at UW and Member of the Fred Hutchinson Cancer Research Center, has established the Gastrointestinal Biorepository and Patient Registry.
+To address this deficit in critical research knowledge, the Division and Dr. William Grady, Professor of Medicine at UW and Member of the Fred Hutchinson Cancer Research Center, has established the Gastrointestinal Biorepository and Patient Research Registries.

 Advancing Cutting Edge Studies of Gastrointestinal Disease & Health